 And this information is all recorded on the customer profile so we know to pitch our marketing correctly in the future.

-2019 is set to be a competitive year for eCommerce, and our message is simple: making your customer experience seamless is a mission-critical component to building a base of happy customers.
+2020 has been a trying year for eCommerce, and our message is simple: making your customer engagement experience seamless is a mission-critical component to building a base of happy customers.